jentseng/CreditRiskClassification_FATML/README.md

 ### Authors: Catherine Miao, Karan Palsani, Michael Sparkman, Jenny Tseng, Tony (Junhong) Xu
 ### FATML project focused on fairness and explainability of credit default risk modeling

 This repository contains our work in building fair and explainable models that predict credit default risks.
 The original dataset was obtained from Kaggle's [Home Credit Default Risk competition](https://www.kaggle.com/c/home-credit-default-risk/overview).
-Note we did not upload these files to GitHub as it exceeds the storage limit available for a free GitHub account.
-To run our code, one would need to download the dataset from Kaggle and store them in a folder named home-credit-default-risk.

-All csv's generated for modeling are stored in the [cleaned_tables](https://github.com/jentseng/Fall19_FATML_Project/tree/master/cleaned_tables) folder.
-CSV's generated for exploratory data analysis (EDA) are in the [EDA-helpers](https://github.com/jentseng/Fall19_FATML_Project/tree/master/EDA-helpers) folder.
+For the purpose of running the code, all csv's generated for modeling were stored in a folder named cleaned_tables.
+CSV's generated for exploratory data analysis (EDA) were stored in a folder named EDA-helpers.

 The Jupyter notebooks are numbered in the sequence we approached the problem and described below: